backupbrew/switchbrew/Flog.md

     Iwata's [passing](https://en.wikipedia.org/wiki/Satoru_Iwata).
 The
     loaded date originates from network-time-sync'd time, regardless of whether the user has it enabled or not.
-When the system was never connected to the Internet, it comes from the user-specified date instead(for [1.0.0](1.0.0.md "wikilink") systems, might be different for newer systems?).
+When the system was never connected to the Internet and is on [1.0.0](1.0.0.md "wikilink") it comes from the user-specified date instead.
+For newer systems, trying to load the network time if it was never set will result in an error: they won't ever be able to launch flog without a time-sync with Nintendo servers.
 This is loaded from the [time](PCV%20services.md "wikilink") service-cmds, with the actual
     time-sync being handled by [NIM](NIM%20services.md "wikilink").
   - A wrapper for "GetLanguageCode"